CorporateClash/public/releases/qa1.3.0.md

 **Bosses**
 - Improved the Speedchat menu for the C.E.O..
+- Added special Cog Voices to the L.A.A. and P.R.R.

 **Misc**
 - Added new music to the new Ye Olde Toontowne sigils.
 - Updated Needlenose level range in the final O.C.L.O. round.